n8design/htwoo/htwoo-react/README.md

     public async onInit(): Promise<void> {
       // Consume the new ThemeProvider service
+      const microsoftTeams = this.context.sdks?.microsoftTeams;
       const themeProvider = this.context.serviceScope.consume(ThemeProvider.serviceKey);
-      this._spfxThemes.initThemeHandler(this.domElement, themeProvider);
+      this._spfxThemes.initThemeHandler(this.domElement, themeProvider, microsoftTeams);

-      // If no ThemeProvider service, use undefined which will use page context this._spfxThemes.initThemeHandler(document.body, undefined);
+      // If no ThemeProvider service, do not include property which will use page context this._spfxThemes.initThemeHandler(document.body);
     }
     ```

+    There are two other alterivatives to adding theme support, for more information please check out the [SPFxThemes Class documentation](https://lab.n8d.studio/htwoo/htwoo-react/?path=/story/advanced-spfxthemes-class--page).

 1. Import the HTWOO component that you want to use into your own projects components.
 All components are selectively importable from the /lib/ folder.
 We will be working on fully documenting all components and their implementation soon.